mdrichardson/beerRecommenderBot/README.md

 ### Configuring the bot

 The generator created a `.env` file with the two necessary keys `botFilePath` and `botFileSecret`.
-The `botFilePath` key is set to `beerBot.bot`.
+The `botFilePath` key is set to `beerRecommenderBot.bot`.
 All of the services and their respective configuration settings are stored in the .bot file.
   - For Azure Bot Service bots, you can find the `botFileSecret` under application settings.
   - It is recommended that you encrypt your bot file before you commit it to your souce control system and/or before you deploy your bot to Azure or similar hosting service.
-There are two ways to encrypt your `beerBot.bot` file.
+There are two ways to encrypt your `beerRecommenderBot.bot` file.
 You can use [MSBot CLI][15] to encrypt your bot file or you can use [Bot Framework Emulator **V4**][16] to encrypt your bot file.
 Both options will product a `botFileSecret` for you.
 You will need to remember this in order to decrypt your .bot file.

 ### Running the bot